 Student-led activities are the heart of Laurier.
 Get involved in the Students’ Union or join a campus club.
 Build a stronger community and develop personally.

 Golden Hawks are proud to give back to our community.
-Get involved in a local organization or in the first-year leadership program, or travel internationally on a Laurier Habitat for Humanity build.
+Get involved in the Community Engagement Option or in the first-year leadership program, or travel internationally on a Laurier Habitat for Humanity build.

 Waterloo Night Market will bring together Laurier students and community residents